Aromatherapy for Winter Sleep Wellness

 • Massage: Dilute essential oils with a carrier oil, such as coconut or almond oil, and gently massage into your skin.
 Focus on areas like your temples, wrists, or neck.
 Don’t put too much pressure on the body as it can have negative effects.

 • Spray: Create a pillow spray by mixing a few drops of essential oil with water in a spray bottle.
-Lightly mist your pillow and bedding before bedtime.
+Lightly mist your soft pillow and bedding before bedtime.
 There are spray bottles available in the market but you can make your own by mixing water with essential oils.

 • Bath: Add a few drops of essential oil to a warm bath to create a relaxing soak before bed.
 Fill a bathtub with warm to hot water.
 Add no more than 5 drops of essential oil to a tablespoon of carrier oil, milk or liquid castile soap.
 Be sure to blend your oils into a carrier before adding them to your bath.